Nekroze/codeforthought/chapter/playground.rst

 This is how we make a *List* in :term:`Python` and add an element to it.
-Because :term:`Python` is a powerful dynamic programming language we can store any types we wont in any given collection.
+Because :term:`Python` is a powerful dynamic programming language we can store any types we want in any given collection.
 However many other programming languages require collections to be homogeneous, this means that all values must be the same type.

 There are many other types of collections.
-Another very common type is the *Dictionary* or *Hash Table*.
+Another very common type is the *Dictionary* (or *Hash Table*).
 These allow you to make a map of one data type to another, like looking up something in a dictionary.

 .. doctest::